This page was generated from pygeoapi.ipynb. Interactive online version: Binder badge

 2. split_catchment: Split the local catchment of a point of interest at the point’s location.

-3. elevation_profile: Extract elevation profile along a flow path between two points.
+4. endpoints_profile: Extract elevation profile along a path between two points.

 The pygeoapi function in PyNHD requires two inputs, a geopandas.GeoDataFrame that must contain all the required inputs corresponding to target services.
 Let’s take a look at them in an example: